locoframework/loco-js/README.md

     allowedDisconnectionTime: 10         // (optional) 10 by default [sec]
   },

-  // (optional) if provided - Loco-JS will be using absolute path
+  // (optional) if provided - Loco-JS uses an absolute path
-  // instead of site-root-relative path in all xhr requests
+  // instead of a site-root-relative path in all XHR requests
   protocolWithHost: "https://example.com",

+  // send and receive cookies by a CORS request
+  cookiesByCORS: false  // (optional) false by default

   // (optional) this method is called at the end, after a given controller's
   // method has been called.
 You can use it to change some settings based on other conditions